gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 presence-absence (or even abundance) and environmental variables, and 2) approaches that account for other drivers of species distributions, such as ecological interactions and species migration.
-Machine learning methods, especially, would be also be interesting alternatives to consider.
+Machine learning methods, especially, would be interesting alternatives to consider.
 MAXENT [@PhilAnde06], another presence-only method, has come to be one of the most widely used methods in SDM studies, often with WorldClim variables [@BootNix14].
 Similarly, Random Forests are simple to put in place, take into account both